-There’s a reason the HD 600 has remained relevant since 1997 (22 years and counting).
+There’s a reason the HD 600 has remained relevant since 1997.
 It’s vintage audiophile sound.

 Before I go off on a rant, let me take a deep breath.

-The first thing you’ll notice about the updated HD6XX is that is just sounds a little more airy and feathery by contrast.
+The first thing you’ll notice about the updated HD6XX is that it just sounds a little more airy and feathery by contrast.
 It isn’t a huge difference, but it is noticeable.
 It’s got this natural grace about it that’s truly wonderful to behold.
-It sounds effortless, as if it’s never trying too hard.
+It sounds effortless as if it’s never trying too hard.

 “As for seeming effortless, the HD 6XXs never sound like they are working hard to reproduce music, whether connected to a laptop, a smartphone, or whatever.
 Some headphones allow you to more easily experience and enjoy your music without distractions from the things on your ears.
 The HD 6XXs are these kind of headphones.”